strategic workforce planning: myth, magic or must do?

 Any contextual step-changes – like automation, new products, change in geographies and competition or new business strategy – alter the work profile.
 This means the workforce type, shape and size may need to change too.

-Strategic workforce planning offers a future snapshot of the organisation as it will need to be for business effectiveness at that time, and should inform all operation and tactical activity behind it.
+Strategic workforce planning offers a future snapshot of the organization as it will need to be for business effectiveness at that time, and should inform all operation and tactical activity behind it.

 The process of strategic workforce planning is often as valuable as the outcome.
 By considering business drivers and getting executive alignment on priorities, you can not only focus on the most important opportunities and threats, but also facilitate a common business roadmap.